valayDave/arxiv-miner/docs/structures.md

 The `ResearchPaper` consists of key value pairs which relate to the given predefined sections.
 The key is the name of the section eg. Introduction, Related Works etc. and the value is a `Section`.
 ## `Section`

-`Section` is a tree-like data structure that holds hierarchical information.
-Fragment is given by:
+`Section` is a tree-like data structure that holds hierarchical information. `Section` is given by:
 ```python
 class Section:
     title:str = "Introduction"